SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 	`mh-gw-eu-in-X\Publishers\EndpointId`

-  For receive it's equal to
+* The entity for receive it's equal to

 	`EndpointId`

 ## Using AMQP Net Lite